|Latest Update 1st April 2019.|

 Soil Preparation and Maintenance.

-Because Ecobed soils are isolated from the surrounding ground, positive intervention is needed to maintain a healthy worm population.
-My worms are well fed with continuous applications of microbe rich compost and exudates from plants' roots.
-To help maintain worm diversity and vigour, healthy worms found elsewhere in my garden are added to the soil from time to time.
+Because Ecobed soils are isolated from surrounding soils, positive intervention is needed to maintain a healthy worm population.
+My worms are well fed with regular applications of microbe rich compost to the soil and continuous nutrient rich plant derived exudates..
+I also maintain built-in feeding points where worm food is supplied from the kitchen, and where the worms seem to prefer to lay their eggs.
+To help maintain worm diversity, healthy worms found elsewhere in my garden are added to the Ecobeds from time to time.